Renji Panicker: Career

 Panicker began his career as a journalist.
 He started off as a reporter for magazines and publications.
 During an interview, while working for Chithrabhumi, a film magazine, he met director Shaji Kailas.
-Renji scripted several films for Shaji Kailas, including Dr. Pasupathy (1990), Thalastaanam (1992), Sthalathe Pradhana Payyans (1993), Ekalavyan (1993), Mafia (1993), Commissioner (1994), and The King (1995).
+Panicker scripted several films for Shaji Kailas, including Dr. Pasupathy (1990), Thalastaanam (1992), Sthalathe Pradhana Payyans (1993), Ekalavyan (1993), Mafia (1993), Commissioner (1994), and The King (1995).
 The Renji Panicker-Shaji Kailas team elevated Suresh Gopi into a bankable lead actor during the early 1990s.
 He is known for his collaboration with director Joshiy, which included the films Lelam (1997) and Pathram (1999).
 He became a film director and directed two films.
 He is one of the managing directors of the Malayalam newspaper Metrovaartha.

-Renji has taken several cameo roles in his own films.
+Panicker has taken several cameo roles in his own films.
 However, he gained popularity as an actor for his role in Ohm Shanthi Oshaana (2014).
 He acted in Njaan (2014), Premam (2015), Jacobinte Swargarajyam (2016), Thoppil Joppan (2016), Alamara (2017), Godha (2017) and Bhayanakam (2018).